zakandaiev/adminkit-engine/README.md

 * SQL: enabled -> is_enabled
 * add new settings in Admin
 * set min/maxlength for all inputs
+* JS data-action handle: data-confirm-native, data-form-reset, data-delete, data-counter, data-redirect, data-message
-* JS data-delete -> data-action (data-method, data-disable, data-confirm, data-confirm-native)
+* Replace all data-delete to data-action
 * Create Logs page in Admin module
-* DEV@LanguageTemplate dont add same file to comment if there are many matches
+* Find way to use hooks between modules